mangerij/ferret/doc/content/MSCA_EU_Horizon2020_Results/horizon2020_results2.md

 Note that $(\mathbf{P} \uparrow \downarrow \mathbf{A})$ is also a possible minimized energy solution of the thermodynamic potential $f$.
 Due to the symmetry of the electrostrictive and rotostrictive coupling terms, the table is left invariant under full reversal of $\mathbf{A}$.
 The free energy density of the eight-fold domain possibilities is -15.5653 $\mathrm{eV}\cdot\mathrm{nm}^{-3}$.

-To reproduce these results, we refer the reader to our examples documentation [here](MSCA_EU_Horizon2020_Results/horizon2020_ex1.md) for more details on the input file.
+To reproduce these results, we refer the reader [here](MSCA_EU_Horizon2020_Results/horizon2020_ex1.md) for more details on the input file and the documentation to reproduce these results.

 # Antiferromagnetic ringdown (homogeneous spin state)

-To find the possible magnetic states in this material, we evolve the Landau-Lifshitz-Bloch (LLB) equation,
+To find the possible magnetic states in this material, we evolve the normalized two-sublattice Landau-Lifshitz-Bloch (LLB) equation,

 \begin{equation}\label{eqn:LLG_LLB}
   \begin{aligned}